Stop Buying Pink Salmon (And What To Get Instead)

 I’m going to show you what you should be looking for, and how the fish and meat industry is deceiving you a bit when it comes to the coloring, freshness, and nutrient value of salmon.

-If you’re going to pay a little extra to get fish into your diet to get omegas and anti-inflammatory effects, you have to watch out for a couple things.
+If you’re going to pay a little extra to get fish into your diet to get omegas you have to watch out for a couple things.

 Let’s look at farm-raised fish, how you can identify it, and why it’s not good compared to wild-caught fresh fish.